Listed below are various reported weekly wages, earned by Australian workers, in a variety of occupations, in the country’s early history.

 It should be borne in mind that wages can vary significantly, depending on occupation, state, region, city, employer’s generosity, trade union effectiveness, legislative direction, as well as various other factors.

 This list is only a starting point, and it is intended to add more entries to it in the future.
-However, even in its short form, it should provide an indication of wages in Australia.
+However, even in its current form, it should provide an indication of wages in early Australia.

 To make comparisons easier, amounts have been converted to pounds and shillings where considered appropriate.